-Announcing the Inaugural Robert Post Mentoring Award
+Robert Post Mentoring Award

-This award acknowledges these efforts, both direct and indirect in the field of mood disorders and recognises the importance of mentoring.
+This award acknowledges these efforts, both direct and indirect in the field of mood disorders and recognizes the importance of mentoring.
 It has been named in honor of Professor Robert Post, not only because of his seminal contributions to research in bipolar disorders that span neurobiology to clinical phenomenology, but also because of his lifelong commitment to mentoring those around him.
-He has facilitated the careers of those that are more junior by the provision of advice, support and guidance and perhaps equally by demonstrating these skills in his work.
+He has facilitated the careers of those that are more junior by the provision of advice, support, and guidance and perhaps equally by demonstrating these skills in his work.

 The award will therefore be bestowed on individuals that have shown a similar passion and enthusiasm for mentoring and have done so in the field of mood disorders over a substantive period of time.
-Nominations can be made by ISBD members and special consideration will be given to nominations from mentees who carefully outline the menotring activities of the individual that they have proposed.
-The purpose of this award is to highlight the importance of mentoring, to acknowledge the contributions made by Professor Robert Post, and to ensure that mentoring remains a key rule within the mission of ISBD.
+Nominations can be made by ISBD members and special consideration will be given to nominations from mentees who carefully outline the mentoring activities of the individual that they have proposed.
+The purpose of this Award is to highlight the importance of mentoring, to acknowledge the contributions made by Professor Robert Post, and to ensure that mentoring remains a key rule within the mission of ISBD.

 How to Make a Nomination